Coconut Pineapple Cookies Make Me Happy…..

 I was flipping through my stack of library books the other day and I stumbled across a book that Jacob and I had gotten.
 We were looking for a bit of unique fruit dessert inspiration.
 We picked up Ripe for Dessert by David Lebovitz.
 I just like him.

-I digress, back to the recipe.
+I digress.
+Back to the pineapple cookies recipe.
 We flipped through his book and marked several that we wanted to try.
-I admit, I have made 4 and 1 did not turn out.
-It was my fault as I am not a patient baker.
-This one though, it came out on the first try.
-It was not hard or complicated.
-I hope you try it!
-It is like a tropical drink, fresh and light.
-All it needs is a good soaking in Carribean Rum before you pop one in your mouth :)
+I admit, making 4 recipes from the book, only 1 did not turn out.
+It was my fault, as I am not a patient baker.
+The pineapple cookie, though, came out on the first try.
+It was not a hard or complicated recipe, so I hope you try it!
+They’re cake-like cookies that taste like a tropical drink, fresh and light.
+All they need is a good soaking in Caribbean Rum before you pop one in your mouth. ????

-Best of all I loved that his friends would get on him for using canned pineapple but they could just get over it.
-I cannot imagine the steps that would have been added if you did use fresh.
-As I am not a big fan of ‘popping open a can’ here I did, gladly.
-These took me a bit of time to reduce the pineapple then 35 minutes to bake them.
-Other than that they are so easy my 9 year old could make them.
+Best of all, I loved that David’s friends would get on him for using canned pineapple in the recipe, but he said they could just get over it.
+I cannot imagine the steps that would have been added if you did use fresh pineapple.
+As I am not a big fan of ‘popping open a can’ before trying something else first, in this case, I did- gladly.
+It takes a bit of time to reduce the pineapple, then another 35 minutes to bake them.
+Other than that, they are so easy to make, my 9 year old can do it.
 I know this because he was my assistant!
 Did I mention that these are gluten-free?

 Coconut Pineapple Cookies